 Lastly, he explored four challenges that seeing machines still face today.
 The first was adversarial attacks, in which a person who knew what the neural network’s classification process was, added a particular pattern of noise to a picture to cause the machines’ judgment to go wrong.
 This could even happen physically when the attacker attached papers on the object to replicate the pattern aforementioned on the physical level.

 The second challenge was that of vision and language.
 Information of a pixel in an image was a continuous thing while the words in a language were discrete so it was somewhat difficult to relate them together.
-But some headway were made as scientists had been able to visualise language in a continuous space.
+But some headway was made as scientists had been able to visualise language in a continuous space.
 The third was the notion that it took considerably more data for a neural network to learn a concept than a human did.
 While a human only needed one or two examples to know what an object looked like, a neural network required hundreds or thousands of images of the object before being able to discern it correctly.
 The last challenge was designing an AI for safety-critical systems.
 In order for AI to be used commercially, they needed to reach a certain level of safeness, especially in autonomous driving where a mistake in calculation could lead to the passengers’ severe injuries or even death.

 Developments in computer science and digital technologies have enabled governments and private companies to monitor our behaviour, collect and analyse personal data on a large scale and distributing them.
 All of these advances could pose a huge threat to society if we don’t start preparing now since they cause rises in moral and ethical issues.
 Problems such as data ownership, privacy and rights of robots need to be figured out soon so that we are not empty-handed when the technology comes.
 We have to find a compromise between having our own privacy and being able to use these wonderful tools.
 We, computer scientists, will undoubtedly write these algorithms of the future.
 Therefore, we bear full responsibility for all the code that we deploy.
 We also need to ensure that these algorithms do not infringe on laws or rights of any kind.